Siroccomeister/f3/docs/stats.md

 On average I rode at 16.6 km/h with 8 hours/day.
 Achieving 125km/day distance and 1'450m/day of D+ climbing.

-<div id="example-table"></div>

-Now it is tuning time... we are making progress though.
-Maybe we should remove optimize plugin for a little while though...

 This looks good but now I need to :
 - freeze left-hand columns :